 “neutral” class, which has only 96.
 This class imbalance is a huge problem in machine-learning since majority classes can influence the training and biasing of the model.
 Thus, the “neutral” class utterances are increased (upsampled) to match the other six classes.

 Using MFCCs as features: In this work, the first thirteen MFCCs were initially selected as the acoustic features.
 This is because the higher coefficients represent fast changes in the filterbank energies, which end up degrading the model performance [26].
 However, a thorough analysis provides a different result for this speech emotion classification model.
 Fig. 4 shows the classification accuracies for different number of MFCCs for the RAVDESS corpus data.
 The accuracies are obtained using default scikit-learn SVM settings (i.e. C = 1.0, kernel = ’rbf’, gamma = ‘scale’).
-The highest test accuracy (61 %) is achieved using twenty-six MFCCs.
+The highest test accuracy (61 %) is achieved using 26 MFCCs.
 To verify this finding, the Principal Component Analysis (PCA) technique was used on 40 MFCCs.
 Fig 5 shows the contribution of each feature (MFCC).
-It is evident from Fig. 5 that using more MFCCs will not make a huge difference in classification accuracy since the first twenty-six princial components (MFCCs) contain majority of the information (i.e. variance).
+It is evident from Fig. 5 that using more MFCCs will not make a significant difference in classification accuracy since the first 26 princial components (MFCCs) contain majority of the information (i.e. variance).

 Training and test accuracies for different number of MFCCs (Sampling rate = 16,000 Hz).